cwarden45/DTC_Scripts/Dante_Labs/README.md

 **9) Fitness:** *Balance of sodium / potassium ratio (Na/K) (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **regular** sodium/potassium ratio" while AncestryDNA upload says "People with your genetic profile are likely to have a **high** sodium/potassium ratio".
 I believe this is due to a difference in the genotype for the [rs956868](https://www.ncbi.nlm.nih.gov/snp/rs956868) variant in the WNK1 gene (AA for 23andMe on page 85; AC for AncestryDNA on page 85)

+I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([AC](IGV_F.rs956868.png)).

 **10) Fitness:** *Zinc balance (Zn) (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **low** zinc level" while AncestryDNA upload says "People with your genetic profile are likely to have a **regular** zinc level".
 I believe this is due to a difference in the genotype for the [rs12906126](https://www.ncbi.nlm.nih.gov/snp/rs12906126) variant in the SCAMP5 gene (GT for 23andMe on page 88; GG for AncestryDNA on page 88)

+I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([GT](IGV_F.rs12906126.png)).

 **11) Fitness:** *Rotator cuff disease (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **higher** susceptibility to rotator cuff disease" while AncestryDNA upload says "People with your genetic profile are likely to have **regular** susceptibility to rotator cuff disease".
 I believe this is due to a difference in the genotype for the [rs1800972](https://www.ncbi.nlm.nih.gov/snp/rs1800972) variant in the DEFB1 gene (GG for 23andMe on page 102; CC for AncestryDNA on page 102)

+I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my 23andMe report ([GG](IGV_F.rs1800972.png)).

 There may exist issues, but this is what I could fine.
 When the uploaded .vcf report is complete, then I can add that for 1 report.